Shark/if-imap-then-pushover/README.md

 ./if-imap-then-pushover.rb
 ```

-To build and run a docker container:
+To build a Docker image and run it in a container:
 ```
 git clone https://github.com/Shark/if-imap-then-pushover.git
 ./docker_build.sh